MechanicOfTheSequence/nosedocs-new/ancient-sites-notes.md

       - if the air were very ionised, the extra energy produced vibrationally in these granite stone structures would actually begin to create arcs of electricity out into the ionised air and producing high amounts as well.
       - additionally, in the moment of dawn, the air is even more conductive, and if this energy were related to solar electricity coming in at the poles (the stuff that makes auroras -- the electricity coming from the solar "wind" energising the oxygen in the air), so when the sun's rays pass through this ionised oxygen in the air (I notice that the sun's heat feels extra hot, like it stings in this kind of air), then the eastern facing surfaces would potentially be more affected to accumulate this extra heat and arcing.
       - this was more intense on the eastern faces, facing the sun. which may be why the surfaces (but not the core) of these massive granite stones flaking off, or with other types of stone like alabaster, appear to have exploded off.

+### indra = mars? & sign of aries = elephant?

+- in a lot of indian temples, I'm noticing a large correlation with the god indra(?) and the elephant.
+- in [acksblog](https://cycliccatastrophism.org/2017/10/07/how-mars-formed-the-continents/), he suggests that mars is indra, and had repeated interaction with earth, with a tidal lock positioning close to the himalayas
+- I wonder if the zodiac symbol for aries (indra?) was instead of being rendered as a ram, but as an an elephant
+- there is also a lot of transition from bull to elephant symbolism... for example, @[youtube](https://www.youtube.com/watch?v=pL1yYvKLfCA).
+- hindu god ganesha is elephant
+- in the procession of the equinox, the elephant (aries) would come after the bull.

+### eagle defeating serpent symbolism

+- @[youtube](https://www.youtube.com/watch?v=ZcvLYfKfDK4): eagle holding smake in beak and talons